Ghostemane

-Eric Whitney (born April 15, 1991), known professionally as Ghostemane or Eric Ghoste, is an American musician, singer, and songwriter.
+Eric Whitney (born April 15, 1991), known professionally as Ghostemane or Eric Ghoste, is an American rapper and record producer.
 He has released eight solo albums and three collaborative albums under his Ghostemane moniker, primarily merging elements of heavy metal, hip hop and industrial music.
 Whitney has also released music with a number of additional solo projects, pursuing styles including black metal as Baader-Meinhof, noise music as GASM, and electronic music as Swearr.
 He began his career in local hardcore punk and doom metal bands around Florida.
 In 2015, he moved to Los Angeles, California, starting a career as a rapper, under the moniker Ill Bizz.
 Around this same time, he was a member of the hip hop collective Schemaposse.

 Ghostemane's merging of trap and metal gained him popularity on SoundCloud.
-In 2018, Ghostemane released his seventh studio album, N/O/I/S/E, which was highly anticipated in the underground music scene due to its heavy influence from industrial and nu metal.
+In 2018, Ghostemane released his seventh studio album, N/O/I/S/E, which was highly anticipated in the underground music scene.

 Early life

-Eric Whitney was born on April 15, 1991 in Lake Worth, Florida to parents from New York.
+Eric Whitney was born on April 15, 1991, in Lake Worth, Florida to parents from New York.
 Whitney grew up in West Palm Beach, Florida.
 As a teenager, he was mainly interested in hardcore punk music.
 He learned to play the guitar and performed in several bands, including Nemesis and Seven Serpents.
 He also played football while he was in high school, saying he was practically forced to by his father, who died when Whitney was seventeen.
-At 21 he was told by his mother he had a biological father that the man he knew as his father had adopted him.
-He met his biological father Larry Dean Bowers and realized he had 28 siblings from Larry all the children had different mothers.
-He is closest to his younger sister Ashley Houck who also cameos on some of his music as Parv0 shes also known as DjMizz$uicide and has performed at the Gathering of the Juggalos festival and opened up for artists such as Bone Thugs-n-Harmony, Afroman, Tech N9ne, Insane Clown Posse, Kottonmouth Kings, Jelly Roll and others and has been featured on other tracks with artist such as Juicy J, and Rick Ross.
-His younger brother Horus is also apart of Whitney's band and has started his solo career.

-Whitney was introduced to rap music when he was the guitarist in the hardcore punk band Nemesis and a band mate introduced him to Memphis rap.
+Whitney was introduced to rap music when he was the guitarist in the hardcore punk band Nemesis and a bandmate introduced him to Memphis rap.